alidcastano/nuxt-content/README.md

 ## Basic Setup

-Top level options can be specified under the options that are passed when the `module` is installed, content options can be specified under the `content` property, and page options can be specified in the file's `front-matter`.
+There are three places where options can be configured: top level options can be specified under the `module options` that are passed when the plugin is installed, directory options can be specified under the `content property`, and page options can be specified in the file's `front-matter`.
+See each section below for more details.

 For options that can be specified in multiple places, the more specific the location, the higher precedence it takes.
-Thus: `front-matter` > `content property` > `module options`.
+Thus: a page's `front-matter` > a directory's options under the `content property` > top level options under `module property`.

 ### Module Options